 Use this feature to display a blue/black screen or logo when no signal is available.
 The default background is blue.
-You can change the logo screen using the Viewer feature. (\rightarrow page 69)
+You can change the logo screen using the Viewer feature. (\rightarrow page 70)

-NOTE: When the DVI [COMPUTER 3(DVI-D) IN] input is selected with no signal, the blueback is displayed in regardless of the setting [LOGO].
+- When the DVI [COMPUTER 3(DVI-D) IN] input is selected with no signal, the blueback is displayed in regardless of the setting [LOGO]. - When the BACKGROUND LOCK in [SECURITY SETTINGS] is turned on, the background cannot be changed. - Your setting will not be affected even when [RESET] is done from the menu.